 - It hides your IP address PLUS masks your browser and your OS.
-Not only that, it hides the HTTP referrer information, thus disabling the access to your last visit.
+Not only that, but it also hides the HTTP referrer information, thus disabling access to your last visit.

 - Great user privacy features, including the encrypting and transforming cookies.
 For example, it can convert 20 cookies into one single session cookie.

 - The option to block cookies and ads and repetitive animations.